Regulating Emotions

 For example, a person is experiencing anger and is prone to punching walls and, sometimes, people around them.
 Despite seeing the pain their behaviour causes themselves and their loved ones, they feel stuck and unable to use other coping mechanisms that are yet to be known to them.
 They repeat the vicious cycle and trap themselves even further.
 Coupled with their stress, frustration and aggression, their anger escalates and takes on a drastic turn.

 2. Observe yourself or get someone to observe the way you express your emotions.
+Being able to record the observations (especially behaviours) allow you to evaluate your actions thereafter.

 3. Discuss these observations and make an action plan on what you’d ideally like to do when you experience the emotions that you want to work on.
+You can also work with a life coach or someone whom you trust and would hold you accountable for the progress or digression that you make.

 References